-One of the biggest fears caused by COVID-19 pandemic is the potential consequences on the global economy.
+One of the biggest fears caused by the COVID-19 pandemic is the potential consequences on the global economy.
 However, there are two sides to every story, and the same global phenomenon that is seemingly destroying local businesses seems to benefit e-commerce enterprises all over the globe.
 The best example of this can be seen in the case of the world’s most successful e-commerce conglomerate, Amazon, which has seen a massive surge since the global outbreak.
-So, what exactly are the consequences of COVID-19 on e-commerce, and what can we expect in the future?
+What exactly are the consequences of COVID-19 on e-commerce, and what can we expect in the future?
 Let’s find out!

 This increase in demand for e-commerce services is all but accidental.
 You see, the very pragmatism behind this is crucial for this effect.
 Seeing as how people are either prohibited or advised against going to shops and supermarkets to buy.
 During the reign of a dangerous virus, having the ability to order items online and have them delivered to your doorstep is not just pragmatic but also life-saving.
 E-commerce businesses that follow proper protocols have become a valuable commodity.